 This is because alcohol can break down into a molecule called acetaldehyde, which causes the mutations in our cells that can form cancerous tumours.

 It is also suggested that alcohol increases our oestrogen production, which may cause cancerous cells to multiply quicker.

-Putting down the bottle is said to reduce out risk of developing breast cancer, as excessive consumption makes up about 4% of the risk of breast cancer in countries like the UK.
+Putting down the bottle is said to reduce our risk of developing breast cancer, as excessive consumption makes up about 4% of the risk of breast cancer developing in countries like the UK.